nogenem/control-pc/README.md

 ## The solution

 Considering that i wanted to play/pause the video and control the volume, i thought that the best way to do this is using the Fn keys on the keyboard.
-After searching the simplest way to do it, using the programming languages that i already know, i ended with the combination of [Java](https://www.java.com/) + [Autohotkey](https://www.autohotkey.com/).
-I use [Java](https://www.java.com/) for the server and basic keyboard/mouse controls and [Autohotkey](https://www.autohotkey.com/) to trigger the Fn keys, since i couldn't find an easy way to do this with [Java](https://www.java.com/).
+After searching the simplest way to do it, using the programming languages that i already know, i ended with the combination of Java + Autohotkey.
+I use Java for the server and basic keyboard/mouse controls and Autohotkey to trigger the Fn keys, since i couldn't find an easy way to do this with Java.

 The easiest way that i found to access the server, running on my PC, from my cellphone is by [fixing](https://portforward.com/networking/static-ip-windows-10.htm) my IP address.
-After doing that, i can simply use that IP to access a front-end page that i made with HTML+JS+Jquery which contains some controls that send the commands to the server.
+After doing that, i can simply use that IP to access a front-end page that i made with HTML + Javascript + JQuery which contains some controls that send the commands to the server.

 ## Technologies